2008 Canadian Grand Prix

 The 2008 Canadian Grand Prix, formally the Formula 1 Grand Prix du Canada 2008, was a Formula One motor race held on 8 June 2008 at the Circuit Gilles Villeneuve.
-It was the 7th race of the 2008 Formula One season.
+It was the 7th race of the 2008 Formula One World Championship.
 The 70-lap race was won by Robert Kubica for the BMW Sauber team after starting from second position.
 Kubica's teammate Nick Heidfeld finished second, with David Coulthard third in a Red Bull, taking the 62nd and final podium of his F1 career.
 Lewis Hamilton, who started from pole position, failed to finish the race, retiring on lap 19 after crashing into the back of Kimi Räikkönen's Ferrari car in the pit lane.